Salt plays a part in everyone's diet, but what is the right amount, should I…

 With similar nutrients, it may not come as a surprise that Celtic salt is slated to offer the same health benefits as Himalayan salt.

-So Which Salt Is The Healthiest?
+So Which Type of Salt Is Good for Health?

 Your best is to stick with pink Himalayan salt and Celtic sea salt.
 They are both pure, contain the lowest amount of sodium, and have the highest amount of trace minerals.